-- 1. Remove the two 3x20mm button-head screws that secure the top bumper mount to the differential case. - 2.
-Turn the chassis over and remove the two 3x12mm countersunk crews that hold the bumper/skid plate to the bulkhead.
-The two front screws do not need to be removed. - 3.
-Remove the 3x30mm button-head screw from the bumper mount and tie bar. - 4.
+- 1. Remove the two 3x20mm button-head screws that secure the top bumper mount to the differential case. - Turn the chassis over and remove the two 3x12mm countersunk crews that hold the bumper/skid plate to the bulkhead.
+The two front screws do not need to be removed. - Remove the 3x20mm button-head screw from the bumper mount and tie bar. - 4.
 Slide the bumper assembly off the chassis. - 5.
-Remove the tie bar from the chassis. - 6.
-Remove the two 3x15mm button-head screws from the differential cover.
+Remove the tie bar from the chassis. - Remove the two 3x15mm button-head screws from the differential cover.
 Do not remove the two screws that secure the shock tower. - 7.
+Use a 1.5mm hex wrench to remove the two screw pins that hold the driveshaft yokes to the differential output shafts.
 Remove the differential cover and slide the differential out of the front of the case. - 8.
 To reinstall the differential, reverse the steps.